epfl-ada/ada-2023-project-dat4k/README.md

 08.12 : ML classification algorithm

-10.12 : In parrallel, draft for data story
+10.12 : In parallel, draft for data story

 12.12 : develop website

 18.12 : finalize website and data story

 ## Contributions of the team members 👨‍👩‍👧‍👧